Top Security Vulnerabilities in Legal Services

 Unencrypted laptops, smartphones, and portable storage devices create massive exposure risks when lost or stolen.
 Attorneys frequently travel with devices containing case files, client information, and privileged communications.
 Device loss without encryption can expose years of confidential information.

-Mobile Device and Remote Access Vulnerabilities
+Mobile and Remote Access Vulnerabilities

 The demanding nature of legal practice requires attorneys to access case files, email, and client information from multiple devices and locations.
 This necessary flexibility creates security challenges that many firms struggle to address adequately.

-Personal devices used for work (BYOD) often lack security controls required for privileged information.
+Personal devices used for work often lack security controls required for privileged information.
 Attorneys accessing case files on personal smartphones or tablets without encryption, mobile device management, or remote wipe capabilities create exposure risks.

 Public WiFi usage in airports, coffee shops, hotels, and courthouses exposes email, document access, and case management systems to man-in-the-middle attacks.
-Attorneys frequently access confidential information over unsecured wireless networks without VPN protection.
+Home network security varies widely, with many attorneys accessing firm systems from home networks secured only by default router passwords.

-Remote desktop protocol (RDP) vulnerabilities, particularly exposed RDP services without multi-factor authentication, provide attackers with direct access to firm networks.
+Remote desktop protocol vulnerabilities, particularly exposed RDP services without multi-factor authentication, provide attackers with direct access to firm networks.
 Many small firms use RDP for remote access without understanding the security implications.

-ABA Model Rules and State Bar Ethics Opinions
+ABA Model Rules and State Bar Ethics

 ABA Model Rule 1.6 requires lawyers to make reasonable efforts to prevent unauthorized access to or disclosure of client information.
 Cybersecurity failures that expose client confidential information can constitute ethics violations with potential disciplinary consequences.